opensearch-project/documentation-website/_benchmark/quickstart.md

 For additional `execute_test` command flags, see the [execute-test]({{site.url}}{{site.baseurl}}/benchmark/commands/execute-test/) reference.
 Some commonly used options are `--workload-params`, `--exclude-tasks`, and `--include-tasks`
 {: .tip}

-* `--pipeline=benchmark-only` : Informs OSB that you wants to provide their own OpenSearch cluster.
+* `--pipeline=benchmark-only` : Informs OSB that users wants to provide their own OpenSearch cluster.
-- `workload=geoname`: The name of workload the benchmark uses.
+- `workload=geonames`: The name of workload the OpenSearch Benchmark uses.
 * `--target-host="<OpenSearch Cluster Endpoint>"`: Indicates the target cluster or host that OSB will benchmark.
 Enter the endpoint to your OpenSearch cluster here.
 * `--client-options="basic_auth_user:'<Basic Auth Username>',basic_auth_password:'<Basic Auth Password>'"`: The username and password for your OpenSearch cluster.
-* `--test-mode`: Indicates that this Benchmark is a test.
-Test mode only runs the first thousand operations of each task indicated in the workload.
+* `--test-mode`: Allows users to run the workload without running it for the entire duration.
+When this flag is present, OSB runs the first thousand operations of each task in the workload.
+This is only meant for sanity checks and the metrics produced are meaningless.

-The `--distribution-version`, which indicates what version of OpenSearch OSB will user when provisioning a cluster, is not required.
+The `--distribution-version`, which indicates which OpenSearch version OSB will use when provisioning.
 When run, the `execute-test` command will parse the correct distribution version when it connects to the OpenSearch cluster.

 ### Running the workload